khamkarsuraj/CPSC8570/README.md

 ### Usage
 - Clone the repository
-- Follow the instructions in the `README.md` file to run the implementation
+- Follow the instructions in the `Jupyter Notebook` file to run the implementation

 Feel free to contribute or raise issues if you encounter any problems or have suggestions for improvements.